-While the number of challenges that the VOA received has reduced (approximately 2,000 down from the previous year), the overall number of challenges that were accepted (and resulted in council tax reductions) rose by 1,790.
-This is extremely good news for those that have considered challenging and have yet to do so.
+While the number of challenges that the VOA received has increased significantly (approximately 5,000 up from last year), the overall number of challenges that were accepted (and resulted in council tax reductions) rose by only 490.
+Still, the proportion of successful challenges stands at almost a third, and this is pretty good news for those that have considered challenging and have yet to do so.

 How to challenge your council tax band

 Step 1 - Do your research

 Firstly, you need to know what band you are currently in.
 You can check this by looking at your latest council tax bill or by visiting the "council tax band" site provided by the government.
 If you use the website, you should be able to see the band that your neighbours are in too.
 Your council tax bill is based loosely on the value of your property, but the system that is used is complex and outdated.

 Council tax was originally introduced in the early 90's and properties were placed into "valuation bands" based on property prices at the time.
 Many properties were either not placed in the correct band at the time, have not been re-valued since (and should have been), or were built after the banding system was introduced.
 It is entirely possible that you could be in the wrong valuation band, meaning you are paying too much council tax, and maybe even paying more than your neighbours.

 Step 2 - Do a valuation check

 The next stage is to do a valuation check.

 A valuation check cannot be used as evidence, but it will help you to see if your challenge stands a chance of success.
 If you bought your house after 1991, then you can simply use the price you paid and the date you bought the property to do the valuation check.
 If this isn't possible, then try and find similar properties that have sold in your area - using sites like Zoopla or Rightmove - and note down the sale price and date.
 If you rent, you will need to do some research and see if you can find evidence of the property being sold or similar properties in your area and use those figures for the valuation check.